lucasvillarinho/lucasvillarinho/README.md

 My name is Lucas Villarinho, but most people call me Villa.
 I'm a Staff Software Engineer at Globo, passionate about building scalable backend systems.

-I'm focused on developer experience, resilient architectures, and event-driven design.
-Always curious about infrastructure, protocols, and how to ship high-quality products efficiently.

 **Pronouns:**